The Power of Bullying: How I, Joe Biel, Have Been Bullied for My Autistic Behaviors for Over a Decade

 Just a few weeks ago when a friend wrote about how words like gaslighting were overused inappropriately beyond their actual meaning, a stranger claimed to have seen me stalking my ex-wife, a clearly defined crime.
 And something that I have never done.
 The irony, of course, is that Wrekk’s actions do qualify as online stalking, also a crime in Oregon.

 The more that I’ve cooperated and done what was asked of me, the more that it becomes apparent that resolution isn’t the goal.
 Still, I think the best solution is resolution; making peace.
+A lawsuit is never an ideal solution until the point when someone refuses to negotiate a peaceful solution and resolution.
 Throwing around more bullying isn’t helping anything.
 I’ve tried to take the high road all along.
 If there’s one thing to learn here it’s that if we want to create healing, practice empathy.